Willagbons/gmail-url-threat-analyser-bot/README.md

 This tool is for educational and security research purposes.
 Always ensure you have permission to scan URLs and comply with relevant laws and terms of service.
 The authors are not responsible for any misuse of this software.

-## Support

-If you encounter issues or have questions:
-1. Check the troubleshooting section above
-2. Review the log files for error details
-3. Open an issue on GitHub with detailed information
-4. Include relevant log excerpts and error messages

 ## Acknowledgments